 - Bring all of your favorite radio programs on the road with you, with a subscription to Sirius XM Satelite Radio.
-For $59.99 you’ll get a complete, Sirius installation kit as well as a three-month subscription to their associated satellite streaming service.
+You’ll get a complete Sirius installation kit as well as a three-month subscription to their associated satellite streaming service.
 This way, you’ll be able to listen to your favorite shows, regardless of where you are in the country.

 - Pack all your travel essentials into a chic, MyMealivos Canvas Weekender Bag.
-Each bag costs just $39.99, is available in three hand-crafted designs, and includes brown faux leather accents, an interior finished with a luxurious brown cotton lining, dimensions that meet standard airline carry on restrictions, a separate shoe compartment, an ergonomic design, and seven zippered compartments to help you stay organized.
+Each bag is affordable and available in three hand-crafted designs with brown faux leather accents.
+The interior finished with a luxurious brown cotton lining.
+Plus, its dimensions meet standard airline carry on restrictions, too.
+This handy bag also has a separate shoe compartment, an ergonomic design, and seven zippered compartments to help you stay organized.

-- A high-quality, extra-durable, vacuum insulated, stainless steel, YETI 18 ounce Rambler, or 30-ounce YETI Tumbler.
-Both drink holders feature DuraCoat Color that is built to last, are BPA-free, are dishwasher safe, have a leakproof triple haul cap, include a vacuum insulated double wall that will keep your drinks either hot or cold for hours at a time, and have a unique, sweat-proof design that make them easy to carry.
+- A high-quality, extra-durable, vacuum insulated, stainless steel, YETI 18 ounce Rambler, or the 30-ounce YETI Tumbler.
+Both drink holders feature DuraCoat Color that is built to last, are BPA-free and dishwasher safe.
+They have a leakproof triple haul cap, a vacuum insulated double wall that will keep your drinks either hot or cold for hours at a time.
+YETI’s unique, sweat-proof design makes them easy to carry, too.

 Hit the Road!